bajpaianurag/VIB_and_Attention_Mechanisms_for_Inverse_Design_of_High-Hardness_MMGs/README.md

 Integrated Gradients (IG): This method was used to understand feature attributions, providing a measure of how much each input feature contributes to the model's output.

-Attention Visualization: Attention scores were visualized in heatmaps and bar plots, showing the importance of each feature across samples.
+Attention Visualization: Attention scores were visualized in bar plot, showing the importance of each feature across samples.

 Inverse Design for New Alloy Compositions: